AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/code-based/tutorial.md

 ## Using the retrieved propositions

 The [Proposition](../public-classes/proposition.md) object returned in the completion handler encapsulates the content specified for the corresponding surface, as well as information needed for tracking interactions with the content.
 Multiple Proposition objects can be returned for a single surface based on the number of campaigns configured for it in Adobe Journey Optimizer.
 Each Proposition object in turn can contain multiple items, represented by the [PropositionItem](../public-classes/proposition-item.md) class, based on how the campaign's content is defined.
 To access the content, iterate through the list of PropositionItem present in the returned list of Propositions.
 The SchemaType of the PropositionItem indicates the type of content it contains and can be used to determine how to render or interpret the returned content.
 The PropositionItem class contains helper functions to access the different types of supported content.

-The below example shows how to iterate through the propositions returned earlier and display content of type HTML in a WebView.
+The following example shows how to iterate through the propositions returned earlier and display content of type HTML in a WebView.
 The code is solely for demonstrating the functionality offered by the SDK and should not be considered as the only way to use the returned propositions.
 Please adapt the solution to suit the needs of your application.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>